AT 543 DENTAL CENTRE WE ARE NOW ABLE TO SEE A LIMITED NUMBER OF PATIENTS AGAIN.

 - Card payments wherever possible

-In accordance with latest FGDP (Faculty of General Dental Practitioners) guidance, we will be limiting the numbers of patients in the practice at any one time and have put in place specific arrival and departure procedures, which are detailed below.
-Time in surgery is likely to take longer than previously and ‘fallow’ time between patients will be increased to allow full decontamination of each room to take place.
+In accordance with the latest FGDP (Faculty of General Dental Practitioners) guidance, we are limiting the number of patients in the practice at any one time and have put in place specific arrival and departure procedures, which are detailed below.

 What you need to know

-We are currently seeing patients according to need in the following order of priority; patients in pain, vulnerable patients and patients who are in the middle of treatment (see ‘In the surgery’ below).
-We hope to re-introduce elective treatments in due course and more information will be available on this website when these treatments are available.
+We continue to see patients according to need in the following order of priority; patients in pain, vulnerable patients and patients who are in the middle of treatment (see ‘In the surgery’ below).
+We will be gradually reintroducing elective treatments and more information will be available on this website when these treatments are available.

 If you do not have an appointment, please do not attend the practice.
 If you are in pain, please call the practice on 01482 565488.
 Our reception team is very busy so please be patient.